developer-portal/content/tech/languages/rust/format-rust-code.md

 $ cargo install rustfmt
 ```

-This will install an executable into `~/.cargo/bin/`, in order to use it you need
-to add it into your `$PATH` variable.
+This will install an executable into `~/.cargo/bin/`.
+In order to use it, add it into your `$PATH` variable.
 In case you are using Bash, follow these steps:

 ```
 $ echo 'export PATH=$PATH:$HOME/.cargo/bin' >> $HOME/.bashrc